HIGHLIGHTS

 of these are uninhabited, with windswept coastlines, white sand beaches

-and crystal clear water.
+and crystal-clear water.
 These beautifully barren islands are true

 wildlife havens, sheltering an impressive diversity of birdlife,